TAX NOTICE

 If you have an outstanding loan that is being offset

 How long you have to complete the rollover depends on what kind of plan loan offset you have.
 If you have a qualified plan loan offset, you will have until your tax return due date (including extensions) for the tax year during which the offset occurs to complete your rollover.
-A qualified plan loan offset occurs when a plan loan in good standing is offset because your employer plan terminates, or because you sever from employment.
+A qualified plan loan offset occurs when a plan loan in good standing is offset because your employer plan terminates, or because you separate from service.
 If your plan loan offset occurs for any other reason (such as a failure to make level loan repayments that results in a deemed distribution), then you have 60 days from the date the offset occurs to complete your rollover.

 If you were born on or before January 1, 1936